NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Upload_UG.md

 ```
 ## Annotation Submission

-The GDC Data Submission Portal allows users to add notes or annotations to any entity or file in the Data Model.
-These may include comments about
+The GDC Data Submission Portal allows users to add notes or annotations to any submitted entity or file.
+These may include comments about why particular patients or samples are not present or why particular patients or samples may exhibit critical differences from others.
+This would be for information that cannot be submitted to the GDC through other existing nodes or properties.

-If a submitter would like to redact an entity please contact the GDC Support Team (support@nci-gdc.datacommons.io) to coordinate.
+If a submitter would like to create a redaction annotation please contact the GDC Support Team (support@nci-gdc.datacommons.io) to coordinate.

 Submitting an [__Annotation__](https://gdc-docs.nci.nih.gov/Data_Dictionary/viewer/#?view=table-definition-view&id=annotation) entity requires: